ringlej/ptxdist/doc/dev_manual.rst

 Creating Patches for a Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PTXdist uses the utilities ``git``, *patch* or *quilt* to work with
+PTXdist uses the utilities *git*, *patch* or *quilt* to work with
 patches or patch series.
-We recommend *quilt*, as it can manage patch
+We recommend *git*, as it can manage patch
 series in a very easy way.
-For this manual we assume *quilt* is
-installed on the build host.
+For this manual and the example we use *quilt* instead.

 Creating a Patch Series for a Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^